DIY Music and What You Also Need Help With

 There are tons of myths about how the music industry operates, and when you're trying to break into the business, these misconceptions can send you down the wrong path in a big way.
 This is part five in a series looking at common music business myths so you can avoid falling prey to them.
 Be sure to check the bottom of the article for more information.

 Let's get one thing straight up front here - you can do a lot yourself in the music industry.
 This is not an argument that you need some big major label behind you pulling the shots or that you need to give up a lot of control over your music career to make it in the business.

 No way!
 DIY ethos in the music industry often leads to the best of everything - the best music, the best labels, the best show - you name it.
 In fact, being able to do a lot of things yourself in your music career will pay off for you in a big way.

 Here's the "but" - no matter how much you want to, you can't REALLY do it all yourself.
 On a small scale, you can, but when you want your music career to grow, you're going to need some helping hands.
 Here are a just a few reasons you might need help pulling off your music goals:

-You Don't Have The Connections - You need to be careful about who you work with in the industry, but if someone legitimate comes along that has been at this a little longer and has the ability to open some doors for you - go for it.
+- You Don't Have The Connections: You need to be careful about who you work with in the industry, but if a legitimate manager comes along that has been at this a little longer and has the ability to open some doors for you - go for it.

 So, keep in mind, although you don't have to sacrifice your rights and your control of your music career, sharing some of the responsibility in a way that works for you can help you reach your goals faster.